mikaelsundell/dctl/README.md

 ### MS-Stripify.dctl

-Matrix adjustments, this DCTL simplifies the color palette by push colors into a warm/ cool strip.
+Matrix adjustments, this DCTL simplifies the color palette by pushing colors into a warm and cool strip.

 - https://github.com/mikaelsundell/dctl/blob/master/MS-Stripify.dctl